althea-net/rita-firmware/README.md

 Now that you have the firmware file, follow the OpenWRT guide to [installing firmware](https://wiki.openwrt.org/doc/howto/generic.flashing).
+If your device is supported by the factory-upload.yml playbook you can put it into recovery mode and use it in place of `upgrade-firmware.yml` below.
+Currently only WD n600 and n750 models are supported.

 Or in the case that you already have a version of Althea firmware installed you can use the `upgrade-firmware.yml` playbook.